 Select an instrument in advance from the list given below, and learn the principles of making, assembling and finishing your chosen instrument.

-For complete beginners, it gives the opportunity to experience the sense of satisfaction of making a musical instrument from scratch using traditional methods.
-Instruction is given in the principles of making, assembling and finishing your chosen instrument to a state where is can be strung and played.
+For complete beginners, it gives the opportunity to experience the sense of satisfaction of making a musical instrument from scratch, using traditional methods.
+Instruction is given in the principles of making, assembling and finishing your chosen instrument to a state where it can be strung and played.
 However, please note that depending on the instrument chosen, and your making experience and skills, it may be necessary to return to subsequent courses to complete your instrument – please ask your tutor about this.
-Prior wood working experience though not necessary, is an advantage.
+Prior wood working experience, though not necessary, is an advantage.

 Materials and techniques covered:

-- Learn techniques of shaping wood by carving and bending and of adding simple decoration.
+- Learn techniques of shaping wood by carving and bending, and adding simple decoration

 If you have previous experience of instrument making, you will extend your skills in the making of musical instruments by traditional methods.

 - Using an extended choice of suitable woods, you will increase your skills in the use of tools specific to lutherie.

 - Thicknessing of wood down to one to two millimetres

 - Complex bending and jointing, carving and applying decoration to the instrument